jgbishop/sxs-settings/README.md

 at GitHub.

 ## Acknowledgements
+My thanks to the following folks:

-Thanks to Jeremy Bolding for providing several plug-in suggestions.
+* Jeremy Bolding for providing several plug-in suggestions.
+* Ben Felder for suggesting the filter_platform option.